ultraiam/ultraiam/README.md

 - 👋 Hi, I’m @ultraiam.
 Yes my name is iAM
-- 👀 I’m interested in Web and Mobile App Development!
+- 👀 I’m interested in Web and Mobile/iOS App Development!
-- 🌱 I’m currently learning from the Complete Web, iOS and Swift Devevelopment course on Udemy by Dr. Angela Yu.
+- 🌱 I’m self taught from the Complete Web, iOS and Swift Devevelopment course by Dr. Angela Yu.
 - 💞️ I’m looking to collaborate on iOS and Web Apps!
 - 📫 How to reach me: IG or Twitter @ultraiam.